Al Thake

-Albert Thake (September 21, 1849 - September 1, 1872) was an English professional baseball left fielder for the Brooklyn Atlantics of the National Association.
+Albert Thake (September 21, 1849 - September 1, 1872) was an American professional baseball left fielder for the Brooklyn Atlantics of the National Association.
 Joining the team in 1872, he played 18 games for them, batting .295 with 14 runs scored, 23 hits, 2 doubles, 2 triples, 0 home runs, 15 runs batted in (RBI), and 2 stolen bases.
 Thake died on September 1, 1872, when he drowned off the coast of Fort Hamilton while fishing.

 Early life

 Albert Thake was born on September 21, 1849, in Wymondham, England.
 His family emigrated to the United States when he was a young boy, and settled in Cleveland, Ohio.
 The 1860 Census lists Albert Thake as the youngest of William and Mary Thake's five children.
 An 1861 Cleveland city directory lists William Thake as a "malster" (i.e., a brewery worker) living at 63 Bolivar Road.
 The addresses have been renumbered since then, but Bolivar Road still exists: it is a side street located adjacent to Progressive Field, the home of Major League Baseball's Cleveland Guardians.
 (The ballpark was not built until 1994.)

 The Thake family moved to Brooklyn sometime during the 1860s.

 Albert Thake became interested in baseball as a young man after moving to Brooklyn.

 During or shortly before the spring of 1867, Thake joined the Brooklyn fire department's Hose 6 company.
 On May 30, 1867, he testified before the Brooklyn Fire Commission about an accident his fire company was involved in on March 28, 1867.
 Four of his fellow fire fighters were expelled from the department, but Thake kept his job and played at least two games in the summer of 1867 for Hose 6's baseball team.

 He also played for well-known local amateur teams such as the Star Club and the Athletics.